 For some reason until I started reading Louw I did not quite get the idea of progressive delexicalisation – that words have lots of meanings that differ from their literal meanings.
 Previously I was only thinking of delexicalisation with respect to verbs such as ‘make’ and ‘do’.
 And further that many words we may think have mostly literal meanings in fact have mostly delexical meanings.
 Louw & Milojkovic (2016: 6) give the example of ‘ripple’, where only one form in ten occurred with ‘water’ and ‘surface’ using the Birmingham University corpus.

-Louw describes how John Sinclair described this as the blue-jeans principle:
+Louw describes how John Sinclair called this the blue-jeans principle:

 In the early 90’s Louw tested the idea of Sinclair’s that every word has at least two meanings: